 I am a contemporary gestalt therapist.
-This means my approach focuses on the current concerns of my patients as they are experienced in their daily lives and that are experienced in the therapy sessions.
-Our attention is on the here-and-now.
-The therapy relationship is core to our work.
+Our attention is the present and how the past is influencing it.
 Therapy is a collaborative process.
-I am an active participant in the sessions -- respectful, welcoming, and offering creative suggestions to help my patients experience understanding and consequently achieve insight into the concerns that brought them to see me.
+I actively participate in the sessions to help my patients achieve insight into the concerns that brought them to see me.

-My work's orientation is phenomenological and existential.
+My work is phenomenological and existential.
 This means that we pay especial attention to current experience and the meaning of persons' lives as it is relevant to our work.

-My overall attitude is one of welcoming acceptance mixed with my concrete presence.
 I engage with both my intelligence and empathy.
 I see therapeutic work as releasing a person's implicit creativity, which enables a person to find new solutions ways of experiencing the world.

 More Info About My Practice

 I teach, train, and supervise psychotherapists internationally.
 I am on the faculty of psychotherapy institutes in the United States and Europe.
 I've presented at conferences in 8 countries.
 My writings have been translated into many languages.
 I edit journals and books.
 All of this is in the field of clinical practice.
-My Linkedin profile describes this in detail.
+My website describes me in more detail -- www.danbloomnyc.com.